Academics at Sunrise

 Communication

 Academic success requires a team approach built on robust communication between all stakeholders-student, staff, parents, and home school.
 In addition to phone calls and emails as needed, we provide our parents with monthly progress reports that reflect academic progress.
 To facilitate internal communication among school staff, the Academic Director participates in the weekly Treatment Team Staffing.
 This helps with any modifications a student may need due to behavioral, emotional, or medical changes.
 We also communicate with the school of origin at the beginning and end of a student’s stay at Sunrise to ensure that our classes and curriculum meet graduation requirements.
 It is critical to keep students themselves apprised of their progress in order to keep them motivated and on track.
-The individualized approach we take means that our girls have constant feedback.
+The individualized approach we take means that our boys, girls, and LGBTQ+ youths have constant feedback.
 Finally, our close knit staff of teachers communicates constantly about learning goals, teaching strategies, and student progress.

 Download or Latest Outcome Data Sheet